soha-18/RagaVeda---Hindustani-Classical-Raga-Identification/README.md

 ## Model Description
 This project comprises model structure based on Mel spectogram characteristics.We extract the spectrogram characterictics for each audio signals and create a dataset.
-We then preprocess our dataset with MFCC coefficients and split into training and validation dataset for our 2D CNN model.
+We then preprocess our dataset with MFCC coefficients and split into training and validation dataset to train our 2D CNN model.
-In addition to that, this project consists of a third structure with some audio augmented features using the MFCC coefficient to compare the performance with the MFCC model.
+This project consists of a third structure with some audio augmented features using the MFCC coefficient to compare the performance with the MFCC model.

 ## Project Workflow
 1. Data Collection:Collect the audio recordings (.wav, .mp3) of the Hindustani classical ragas for classification.